gorpipe/gor/README.md

 to /etcs/paths

-Then Gorpipe and GOR Shell can be started via `gorpipe` and `gorshell`
+Then GORpipe and GORshell can be started via `gorpipe` and `gorshell`

 ## Citations